HEnquist/camilladsp/websocket.md

   * Returns the title as a string.
 - `GetConfigDescription` : Read the description from the current configuration.
   * Returns the description as a string.
-- `GetConfigName` : Get name and path of current config file.
+- `GetConfigFilePath` : Get name and path of current config file.
   * Returns the path as a string.
 - `GetPreviousConfig` : Read the previous configuration as yaml.
   * Returns the previously active config in yaml as a string.
-- `SetConfigName` : Change config file name given as a string, not applied until `Reload` is called.
+- `SetConfigFilePath` : Change config file name given as a string, not applied until `Reload` is called.
 - `SetConfig:` : Provide a new config as a yaml string.
 Applied directly.
 - `SetConfigJson` : Provide a new config as a JSON string.
 Applied directly.
 - `Reload` : Reload current config file (same as SIGHUP).